written by Vernon Green (top)

 But you just, just won't be true

 You could say that "pismotality" is a nonsense word.
-It was coined in 1954 by Vernon Green, composer of The Letter.
-What it really means is anyone's guess, but in the context of the song - or so it will seem if you listen to the recording as you read the lyrics above - it certainly sounds like it means something.
+It was coined in 1954 by Vernon Green, composer of above song, now revered as a doo wop classic.
+What it really means is anyone's guess, but in the context of the song - helped if you are listening to the recording as you read the lyrics above - it certainly sounds like it means something.
 Anyway, I choose to believe that it means something.

 And I'm not the only one, as I have seen footage of Vernon Green singing The Letter in later years with the audience giving a huge cheer as he reaches the magic phrase:

 Let me whisper sweet words of pismotalityWhich suggests that, whatever pismotality means, it's a word we need.
-It's certainly a word that the young Vernon Green needed, as you will see if you read the longer explanation, below.
+It's certainly a word that the young Vernon Green seemd to need.

 And discuss the puppeteuse of love